turingschool/front-end-curriculum/projects/palette-picker.md

 ### Specification Adherence

-* **50 points**: No approach was taken that is counter to the spirit of the project and its learning goals.
+* **50 points** - No approach was taken that is counter to the spirit of the project and its learning goals.
 There are no features missing from above that make the application feel incomplete or hard to use.
 Data persists on refresh using a knex/postgreSQL database.
-* **40 points**: There is one feature missing from the base expectations that makes the application feel incomplete or hard to use.
+* **40 points** - There is one feature missing from the base expectations that makes the application feel incomplete or hard to use.
-* **20 points**: There are two features missing from the base expectations that make the application feel incomplete or hard to use.
+* **20 points** - There are two features missing from the base expectations that make the application feel incomplete or hard to use.

 ### User Interface

-* **20** - User interface is intuitive and the instructor can easily use it on their own without guidance.
+* **20 points** - User interface is intuitive and the instructor can easily use it on their own without guidance.
 Styling is consistent and call-to-action elements are obvious.
 The application provides the user with relevant feedback based on interactions.

-* **15** - User interface is mostly intuitive, though the instructor might need some guidance on interactions.
+* **15 points** - User interface is mostly intuitive, though the instructor might need some guidance on interactions.
 Styling is mostly consistent, but could use some clean up.
 Application may be missing some relevant feedback that would help guide the user.

-* **7** - User interface demonstrates some effort, but is not intuitive and the instructor needs help figuring out how to use the application.
+* **7 points** - User interface demonstrates some effort, but is not intuitive and the instructor needs help figuring out how to use the application.
 Styling has several inconsistencies and it's sometimes unclear what elements a user can interact with.
 Application lacks useful feedback for the user.

-* **0** - User interface does not demonstrate effort and is unintuitive.
+* **0 points** - User interface does not demonstrate effort and is unintuitive.
 The instructor cannot use the application on their own.
 Styling is inconsistent and user interactions are unclear.
 Application lacks useful feedback for the user.

 ### Testing